ankurgupta7/asla-pub/ml_analysis/README.md

 ## Analysis of Machine Learning Aspect of the project

-This is mainly a '*repo*' for all the code used for our machine learning analysis.
+This is mainly a '*repo*' for all the code used for our machine learning analysis. asla will use the classifier and configurations that performs best, based on the cross-validation error The cross validation error is calculated using leave one group out.
+Group here signifies a single persons data.
 All training/test data used for analysis will be stored in data folder.

 ### Features